-As it’s a new year, well almost, I’ve been giving my website a bit of a tidy up and new look.
 It’s been 6 years since the original website went up and I thought it was time to give it a bit of attention.
-The new look is more in keeping with the blog and […]Read more "Updated Website"
+The new look is more in keeping with the blog and to be honest I found the dark look of the old one a bit depressing.
+I’ve also removed some of the excess pages from the old site to concentrate more on my core work within the cultural heritage sector.

 Just spent a very pleasant week working at the Museo de Artes Costumbres Poplares de Sevilla.
 A beautiful museum in the grounds of Parque de Maria Luisa.
 Below are a few pictures of the Museum and park furniture with added details of the Metropol Parasol at the Plaza de la Encarnacion (the modern structure).

 It’s been a few weeks since I last updated this blog so I thought I’d start with a picture taken earlier in the year entitled, “You’re not a goldfish”.
 Great fun taking the pictures, especially when the family of walkers came past.